IncisentLabs/node-hummel/README.md

-# node-hummel
+# hummel

-Hummel is a collection of sane defaults for command line arg parsing, logging, settings configuration for an Express.js application.
-These are bundled together to provide a prewired app to take the repetitive legwork out of creating an Express.js web app that can be deployed in a production environment.
+Hummel is a collection of sane defaults for command line arg parsing, logging, settings configuration for a node application.

+To integrate with a web application use one of the sub-projects, which will pre-wire the application.

 "The Hummel was designed in 1942 out of a need for mobile artillery support for the tank forces, the lack of which had first been felt during the invasion of the USSR."

 ## Setup

-    npm install
+    npm install hummel --save

-## Running the Example
+## Usage

-    cd example
-    node index.js --environment=DEV

-## How to Use in an Express.js Project

-Refer to example/index.js to see how to have hummel create a prewired Express.js app to use as a starting point for an application.
+See example for settings.json format and test-script.